Healthier Tarte Tatin with Homemade Vegan Caramel Sauce

 Bake the tart at 180 degrees C for 45-50 minutes or until the pastry gets golden in color.

 The tart is served warm with a ball of ice cream.
 You can choose among your favorite flavors of ice cream to accompany your slice of Tarte Tatin.
-You can also test my homemade vegan chocolate ice cream.
-Its creaminess and slight bitterness pair well with the sweetness of the apple tart.

 * Choose big apples in size that are slightly sour and not overly sweet.
 I used Golden apples, but Gala apples, for instance, would also be a good choice.